 And actually, we all hear about practicing gratitude, right?
 That's really what this is all about.
 It is SO true that when you can look at any aspect of your life and feel gratitude, then you will have joy.
 You cannot have joy if you have an ungrateful heart...and conversely, you can't be unhappy if you are feeling gratitude.

 3) I Have Learned to Have Some Control Over My Life

 I used to feel powerless.
 Completely.
 Totally.
 Powerless.
 I HAD to do this.
 I HAD to do that.
 I HAD to look a certain way.
 I HAD to put on the right show.
 My kids HAD to belong to certain sports teams.
 We all HAD to perform to the extreme.

 (Actually, I'm not too sorry about that because I think one of the reasons my children have turned out so great is that I pushed them so hard in the academic arena, and their dad pushed them in athletics.
 They've all made great lives for themselves because they all have learned to have an amazing work ethic.)

 Regardless, any way you look at it, powerlessness is a TERRIBLE feeling to have.
 And it's probably even worse when you don't even realize you are feeling powerless.
 That's when you make terrible choices.
 I think.

-These days, I am in control.
+These days, I am in control (well, God is really the one in charge, but I do make my own choices).
 In fact, I'm making decisions about my job (with my husband of course) that will affect our future in some really huge ways.
 More about that later.
 The thing is, if you aren't happy, or if things aren't working for you in some manner, then you really owe it to yourself to do everything in your power to responsibly make some changes.